jupyter-book/mystmd/.changeset/silent-mirrors-guess.md

 'myst-transforms': patch
 ---

-Allow new numbering options to filter thgouth.
-Add new kind option to figure directive
+Allow new numbering options to filter through.
+Add new `kind` option to figure directive